 In 1552 the first ever licensing law was enacted but it did not apply to taverns or wine shops.
 There weren’t many taverns in existence yet and because they were viewed as “unwholesome places” they were typically located on back streets in towns.
 “All taverns outside borough or town limits were suppressed and were limited to two in a small town or per ratio of the population” (Guthrig 2010, n.p.).
 The first act pertaining to wine passed in 1553.
 It attempted to restrict wine prices, placing victuallers (retailers of food and drink) in a wage-losing position when grape prices fluctuated.
 It also attempted to restrict where wine sales were allowed, and it set a limit lowering the number of retailers to two per town.
 London already had 300 taverns but the 1553 Act only allowed London forty.
 The impracticability of this law caused it to be revoked almost immediately causing confusion.
 Yet, in 1554 Queen Mary issued wine licenses to individual wine sellers by letters patent under the royal prerogative.
 As such, they began to worry.
 Out of an abundance of caution some tavern owners obtained multiple licenses when licenses were actually not required.
 The Worshipful Company of Vintners, the professional wine sellers’ affiliation, was of no help in the matter.
 In fact, at this time it was issuing unnecessary licenses.4

 Licensing laws continued to be enacted but also continued to either be revoked or not enforced.
 It was Elizabeth I (1558 – 1603) who issued a new patent granted to courtiers, but like Queen Mary, also by royal prerogative.
 Upon receiving it the grantee was responsible for licensing tavern owners, vintners, and wine merchants, allowing the retailers to legally sell wine.
 Each license holder paid an annual fee.
 Crucially to the Commonwealth, these licenses were a new form of royal revenue and that was different.
-This new form of income became regularly collected revenue from Elizabeth I’s reign (1558 – 1603) through George II’s (1727 – 1760).
+This new form of income was regularly collected from during Elizabeth I’s reign (1558 – 1603) through George II’s (1727 – 1760).
 Elizabeth granted the patents “…to one or more persons in survivorship, normally to trade within their town of residence.
 Most early licence holders were vintners, but in later years, yeomen, gentlemen, merchants and various tradesmen occur.”5 Receiving this wine license patent was a boon; it was a monopoly: only one person held the patent to grant wine licenses within a specified geographic area at a time.

 Issuing monopolies at royal will, in order to collect revenue for the Commonwealth, was an early form of tax collection called farming revenues or, in this case, the farming of wine licenses. “…the traditional practice was to accept a lump sum or fixed rent from an individual, group, syndicate, or corporate body, leaving the task of collection to them, with the incentive of profit. … Thus, by arrangement and prescription, the crown became assured of a conventional revenue from taxes on property and trade or, more usually, from the farming thereof.”6